 Investing in our common stock involves a high degree of risk.
-Before deciding to purchase, hold or sell our common stock, you should carefully consider the following information, the other information in this Annual Report and in our other filings with the SEC.
+Before deciding to purchase, hold or sell our common stock, you should carefully consider the following information, the other information in this Annual Report on Form 10-K, or Annual Report, and in our other filings with the Securities and Exchange Commission, or SEC.
 If any of these risks were to occur, our business, financial condition, results of operations or prospects could be materially and adversely affected.
 In that event, the trading price of our common stock could decline, and you could lose all or part of your investment.
-The risks and uncertainties described below are not the only ones we face.
+These risks and uncertainties may be interrelated or co-related, and as a result, the occurrence of one risk might directly affect other risks described below, make them more likely to occur or magnify their impact.
+Moreover, the risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also affect our business.